 Your counselor will share with you a recommended list of at least ten schools that best align with your academic and social-emotional Key Criteria.
 You’ll also discuss the progress you’ve made on your own college list and make plans for additional research and/or college visits if necessary.

 Your counselor will teach you how to hone relationships with teachers, mentors, and other influential people in your life to ensure that they become solid personal references.
 You’ll also learn how to properly solicit and receive quality letters of recommendation from your references well ahead of any application deadlines.

 Lay a foundation for your personal statement and supplement essays by reviewing common prompts and brainstorming potential topics.
 Use your Big College List to begin to outline and understand the volume of essays you may need to write to complete all of your applications.

 *Add-on program.
 Not included in the Standard Program.

-RISING JUNIOR SUMMER
+RISING SENIOR SUMMER

 You’ll work with your counselor to write a creative, compelling, and well-polished personal statement essay that will be used for the Common Application and other application platforms.
 You’ll frequently receive critical, unbiased feedback from our coaches, and as a result, you’ll be confident that your personal statement is creative, compelling, and professionally vetted.
 Most students schedule 5-7 personal statement essay writing/editing sessions with their counselor and/or essay coach.